Which is better for your workout, moderate or maximum effort?

 Your breathing and pulse have noticeably picked up.
 The workout is not as casual--you have to concentrate more on the activity to maintain this vigorous effort level.
 If you are new to exercise, workout consistently for several weeks before exercising at this effort level.

 You are breathing heavily and you can’t say more than a few words without taking a breath.
+As with strength training, the higher your level of effort, the more focus you need to maintain proper form during the exercise.

 You are gasping for air by the end of the exercise, and you need several minutes rest before you could start again.